Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/smallseat/rules/_index.md

 All other players are **Candidates**.
 Deal the deck to the candidates until empty, as fairly as possible.
 Any remaining cards go to the Teller.

 Card facing is important in this game.
 From now on, hand cards that face towards yourself are called **secret cards**.
 Cards that face away (to the _other players_) are **public cards**.

-During the game, whoever sits at the Smallseat position is called the **Boss**.

 {{% remark %}}
-You CAN include more animals; this makes the game longer and harder.
+Whenever you receive cards and it's not specified how to hold them (secret or public), you decide yourself.
 {{% /remark %}}

+During the game, whoever sits at the Smallseat position is called the **Boss**.

 {{< rules-image src="starting_setup.webp" alt="Example of setup for 4 players." >}}